lorenzlally/virtual-machine/README.md

 Create an Azure account [here](https://azure.microsoft.com/en-us/free/).
 - Select Start Free
 - Follow the prompt to create the account
-     - You will need to put in your credit card information, but you will get $200 worth of Azure credit and will have 30 days to use those credits.
-You will not be charged until then
+     - You will need to enter your credit card information, but you'll get $200 worth of Azure credit and will have 30 days to use those credits.
+You won't be charged until then
 - Finish the prompt, click Go to Azure Portal, and you are ready to start with Azure!
      - You may also go to [portal.azure.com](https://www.portal.azure.com) to start